silverstripe/developer-docs/en/06_Project_Governance/07_Supported_Modules.md

 # Commercially supported modules

 Silverstripe CMS ships modules that receive commercial support.
 Commercially supported modules receive regular updates to work with the latest Silverstripe CMS release.
-Their APIs conform to [semantic versioning](https://semver.org/).
+Their [public API](/project_governance/public_api/) conforms to [semantic versioning](https://semver.org/).
 They are covered by:

 - our [security release process](/contributing/managing_security_issues) and
 - our [major release policy](major_release_policy).